darodriguezf97/darodriguezf97/README.md

 # Hey there! 🙋🏽‍♂️

-I'm Diego, a **Data analyst and Bioinformatician** who's passionate about helping businesses achieve their goals through data-driven solutions.
+I'm Diego, a **Data Professional and Bioinformatician** who's passionate about helping businesses achieve their goals through data-driven solutions.

 I work doing: